-Locking your credit is a procedure that can help prevent identity theft and credit fraud by blocking access to your credit report.
-A credit lock, also known as a security lock, has the same result as a credit freeze, but it's easier and quicker to lock and unlock your credit than to freeze and un-freeze (or "thaw") it.
+Locking your credit file is a procedure that can help protect against identity theft and credit fraud by limiting access to your Experian credit file.
+A credit lock, also known as a security lock, has the same result as a security freeze, sometimes known as a credit freeze, but it also comes with extra alerts when you sign up for Experian CreditLock through Experian CreditWorksSM Premium.

-Locking your credit prevents lenders and others (with a few exceptions, as we'll discuss below) from accessing your credit report or using it to get a credit score.
-Checking your credit is typically one of the first steps in processing a loan or credit application, so blocking access to your credit file can stop fraudsters and thieves from opening new accounts or borrowing money in your name—a common consequence of identity theft.
+Locking your Experian credit file limits lenders and others (with a few exceptions, as we'll discuss below) from accessing your Experian credit file or using it to get a credit score.
+Checking your credit is typically one of the first steps in processing a loan or credit application, so limiting access to your Experian credit file can stop fraudsters and thieves from opening new accounts or borrowing money in your name—a common consequence of identity theft.

-Note that you must block access to your credit reports at all three national credit bureaus (Experian, TransUnion and Equifax).
-Locking your credit at one bureau does not automatically lock it at the others.
+Note that you must limit access to your credit files at all three national credit bureaus (Experian, TransUnion and Equifax).
+Locking your credit file at one bureau does not automatically lock it at the others.